This post was written in collaboration with PagoFX but all opinions are my own.

 Set a clear brief

-No matter what the task, be clear on what you need your freelancer to achieve for the price you pay.
+No matter what the task, be clear on what you need when finding freelancers to achieve for the price you pay.
 If you don’t set a brief, the worst-case scenario sees them heading off in their own direction – well-intentioned, perhaps, but unaware of your business goals.
 Most good freelancers will thank you for a clear brief because it saves them headaches, too!
 Getting this right means you’re both clear on expectations and you get what you need.

 Stay in touch